hdShang/arxiv-daily/docs/cs-AI/2025-08-19/papers/250903521v1-bind-a-neural-discriminator-decoder-for-accurate-bimanual-trajectory.md

 ---
 layout: default
-title: BiND: A Neural Discriminator-Decoder for Accurate Bimanual Trajectory Prediction in Brain-Computer Interfaces
+title: "BiND: A Neural Discriminator-Decoder for Accurate Bimanual Trajectory Prediction in Brain-Computer Interfaces"
 ---

 # BiND: A Neural Discriminator-Decoder for Accurate Bimanual Trajectory Prediction in Brain-Computer Interfaces